aghon/CompilerDesign/textbook/background.md

 - [What are design patterns?](#what-are-design-patterns)
 - [What is the visitor design pattern?](#what-is-the-visitor-design-pattern)
 - What is the composite design pattern?
 - What is the strategy design pattern?
+A design pattern speeds up the development process by providing tested, proven development paradigms.

 ### What are design patterns?